dvu4/push_docker-images_to_azure_container_registry/README.md

  - Step 5 : Tag the Docker images
+In order to push Docker images to Azure Container Registry, we need to tag the images with the loginServer name of the Registry and the tags are used for routing purposes

+In this case, we want to push `dai-func-service-bus` image to ACR

 `docker tag dai-func-service-bus:1.0 prodfixdseus2tmlengacr01.azurecr.io/dai-func-service-bus:v1 `

- - Step 6 : run the “docker images” command and see the output `docker images`
+ - Step 6 : run the “docker images” command and see the output

+`docker images`